A world of opportunity awaits at the Scotland Pavilion

 The Interactive Zone will feature demonstrations of innovative technology.
 Meanwhile, our GlobalScots team of experts will provide one-to-one advice and introductions to key industry partners and stakeholders.
 With their help, companies can connect with overseas delegates to help them grow connections beyond the event.

-In the Learning Zone, a first for SDI at Offshore Europe, 42 businesses from across industry, universities, partners and investment bodies (link to exhibitors’ page here) will share ideas and provide information on net zero solutions.
+In the Learning Zone, a first for SDI at Offshore Europe, 42 businesses from across industry, universities, partners and investment bodies will share ideas and provide information on net zero solutions.
 In addition, we will have a team of trade experts covering a varied programme of topic areas.
 These will include green heat, geothermal projects and markets, hydrogen transmission infrastructure and offshore de-carbonisation.
 There will even be details of what five different space companies can offer an offshore audience.

 Showcasing our strength on a global scale